Employer Policy Recommendations to Support Employees Who Are Caregivers

 6. On-Site or Subsidized Childcare and Elder Care

-• Description: Offer childcare or elder care facilities at the workplace or provide financial subsidies for care services.
+• Recommendation: Offer childcare or elder care facilities at the workplace or provide financial subsidies for care services.

 • Benefits: Alleviates logistical challenges and reduces caregiving costs.